A Quotient Homology Theory of Representation in Neural Networks: Relating the Overlap Decomposition and Homology

 It is important to note that this approach looks for points within a polyhedron defined by the weights of a network, but this point does not need to be in the dataset $\mathcal{D}$.
 Therefore, this approach implicitly assumes that any point within $G^l_{J_2} \cap \mathbb{R}^{n_0}$ is a valid data point that \textit{could have existed} in the dataset.
 The pseudocode for this is shown in Algorithm \ref{alg:linprog}.

 The advantage of this method is that it only identifies an overlap if there are two points on which the neural network generates the same output.
 In this sense, it is an exact determination of the overlap decomposition (up to errors due to machine precision) and avoids all issues that come with choosing an external metric.
 The drawback is that it requires the determination of the H-representation of many polyhedra and for high-dimensional input spaces it is prohibitively expensive to represent all of them.
 This could be improved through the use of other polyhedral representations that scale much better with dimension (\cite{kochdumper2019representation, sigl2023m}).
-A way to achieve a speed up is to precompute distances and skip looking for overlaps between points that are $\delta$ away from each other, in this work we always choose $\delta=1$, except for section \ref{naitz} where we set $\delta=10$ for a slightly more conservative estimate.
-See Figure \ref{fig:time} in the Appendix to see how the algorithm scales with dimension and the effect of choosing a different $\delta$'s.
+Another way to achieve a speed up is to precompute distances and skip looking for overlaps between points that are $\delta$ away from each other. {In other words, we only solve a linear program if $d(P_1,P_2) = \min\limits_{x\in P_1, y\in P_2}d(x,y)<\delta$.} In this work we always choose $\delta=1$, except for section \ref{naitz} where we set $\delta=10$ for a slightly more conservative estimate.
+See Figure \ref{fig:time} in the Appendix to see how the algorithm scales with dimension and the effect of choosing different $\delta$'s {and Figure \ref{fig:false negative rate} to see an exploration of the false negative rate for different values of $\delta$}.